Toddler separation anxiety is a typical problem. These 11 tips can help you cope with the tears at daycare drop-off.

 3. Give your child a picture of where you will be

-Describe to your child in detail where you will be while he is at day care.
+One way to minimize separation anxiety is to make sure your child understands where you’ll be.
+Describe to your child in detail where you will be while he is at daycare.
 I explain in detail: I’m going to get back in the minivan.
 I will drive to Starbucks.
 I will order a coffee.
 I will sit and work on my laptop.
 I will come back when you are eating your lunch.

 Also, you can literally take a photo of yourself at your desk at work, at home doing laundry, or at the gym to show your child your child where you will be during day care.